GtkApplicationExt

 fn actions_for_accel(&self, accel: &str) -> Vec<GString>

-Returns the list of actions (possibly empty) that accel maps to.
+Returns the list of actions (possibly empty) that the accelerator maps to.

 Each item in the list is a detailed action name in the usual form.